 - Farm equipment

-And when available, you can also make use of payment plans offered by a bail bondsman.
+And when available, you could also make use of payment plans provided by a bail bondsman.

-When you or a friend run the risk of staying in jail for a long time simply because you are not able to come up with the bail money, a bondsman is the only course of action that is left.
-By using our website you can look for a bail bondsman in Logan County.
-Most of them are open 24 hours a day, seven days a week.
+If you or a family member are in danger of staying in jail for a long time simply because you are not able to come up with the bail money, a bondsman is the only course of action that is left.
+On our website you can look for a bail bondsman in Logan County.
+A lot of them are open for business 24x7.